mockk/mockk/README.md

 ```

-### Verification sequence
+### Verification

-You can check exact sequence of calls with `verifySequence` or just order with `verifyOrder`:
+`verifyAll` verifies that all calls happened without checking it's order.
+`verifySequence` verifies that the exact sequence happened and `verifyOrder` that calls happened in order.
+`wasNot Called` verifies that mock or list of mocks was not called at all.

 ```kotlin
 class MockedClass {